 Ongoing conflict in the Mindanao region of the Southern Philippines has led to wide displacement of residents, lack of essential services, and high rates of poverty and youth unemployment.
 As in many regions of conflict, formal economic, educational, and civic opportunities are scarce—a combination of factors that pushes many young people toward participating in idle pursuits.

-EDC is working with the government of the Philippines and local partners to strengthen peace and stability in conflict-affected areas of Mindanao through the USAID-funded Mindanao Youth for Development (MYDev) Program.
-MYDev aims to actively engage out-of-school youth (OSY) in workforce and community development activities, contributing to incremental gains in mutual trust and social capital that underpin local area stability, security, and prosperity.
+EDC worked with the government of the Philippines and local partners to strengthen peace and stability in conflict-affected areas of Mindanao through the USAID-funded Mindanao Youth for Development (MYDev) Program.
+MYDev actively engaged out-of-school youth (OSY) in workforce and community development activities, contributing to incremental gains in mutual trust and social capital that underpin local area stability, security, and prosperity.

-MYDev seeks to engage at least 19,000 out-of-school youths in workforce and community development activities.
-The project’s activities include the following:
+MYDev sought to engage at least 19,000 out-of-school youths in workforce and community development activities.
+The project’s activities included the following

-- Implement livelihood skills trainings for youth through the Department of Education’s Technical Education and Skills Development Authority and local service agencies in selected conflict-affected areas in Mindanao
+- Implemented livelihood skills trainings for youth through the Department of Education’s Technical Education and Skills Development Authority and local service agencies in selected conflict-affected areas in Mindanao

-- Support equitable access to basic education and high school equivalency courses through the Department of Education’s Alternative Learning Systems
+- Supported equitable access to basic education and high school equivalency courses through the Department of Education’s Alternative Learning Systems

-- Deliver EDC’s Work Ready Now! curriculum to enable young people to think critically and act creatively while demonstrating effective work habits, communication skills and interaction, and disciplined personal conduct in the workplace
+- Delivered EDC’s Work Ready Now! curriculum to enable young people to think critically and act creatively while demonstrating effective work habits, communication skills and interaction, and disciplined personal conduct in the workplace

-- Provide capacity building to local OSY development alliances
+- Provided capacity building to local OSY development alliances

 Read more about MYDev in "Welding Hopes and Dreams: Out-of-School Youth in the Philippines Forge a Brighter Future" and "Teachers in Crisis Contexts: Promising Practices in Teacher Management, Professional Development, and Wellbeing."